linkdd/ai-stuff/README.md

 This repository is for personal study purpose and will not contains long term projects.

-Everything is licensed under the MIT license.
+Everything is distributed under the MIT license.